davidralphlewis/davidralphlewis.github.io/_posts/2018-04-24-napowrimo-day-24.md

 ---
 layout: default
-title: #NaPoWriMo Day 24
+title: NaPoWriMo 2018 Day 24
 date: 2018-04-24 16:47
 author: DavidRL
 comments: true
-categories: [My Writing, napowrimo, poem, Poems, Poetry]
+categories: [napowrimo, Poetry]
 ---
-Chemical
+## Chemical

 "I can't eat this bread!" he cried,
 "There's too many chemicals!
 Too many strange compounds,
 far too many unknowns
 crawling in the crust
 swarming in the dough."

 "Food is all chemicals!" he yelled,
 "Nothing is pure!
 Not even
 orange juice- it's a lie!
 Avoid eating altogether!

 As for human beings,
 best to avoid completely.
 All filled with bacteria-